-Ann Talarico, MBA, has recently joined Baystate Franklin Medical Center as the new program director for the Wound and Hyperbaric Medicine Center at Baystate Medical Practices in Greenfield.
+Ann Talarico has recently joined Baystate Franklin Medical Center as the new program director for the Wound and Hyperbaric Medicine Center at Baystate Medical Practices in Greenfield.

 A graduate of Simmons College, with a Bachelor of Arts in Management and concentration in Finance, Talarico continued her studies at University of Massachusetts, Boston, receiving a Master’s of Business Administration with a concentration in Healthcare Management.